dannberg/dannb-org/content/blog/2023/how-kagi-beats-google.md

 ---
 ![Kagi search dog and logo](/images/blog/2023/09/kagi-search-logo-dog.jpg)

+*Originally published 2023-10-01.*

 I'm a [Kagi](https://kagi.com) convert, having switched from Google Search in July of 2022 and never looking back.
 I'm also a vocal supporter of Kagi, frequently mentioning it in [my newsletter](https://dannberg.substack.com/) and encouraging people to give Kagi a try whenever the opportunity arises.

 For those unfamiliar, Kagi is a search engine with a novel[^1] business model: end users pay for a service.
 Instead of monetizing users through advertising and affiliate marketing (like every other search engine), Kagi charges a monthly fee.

-[^1]: It's novel — unthinkable! — for search engines, but is really the oldest business model in the world.
+[^1]: It's novel — unthinkable! — for search engines to be a paid service, but that's really the oldest business model in the world.

 I'm both a user and vocal supporter of Kagi, and I also have big *thoughts and opinions*.
 Both on the state of search today, where it's going in the future, and why it's important to support companies like Kagi.
 Additionally, I was blown away by the quality of Kagi's search results, which is what first encouraged me to make the switch, and I wanted to dive into the details in case anyone reading is on the cusp of trying this new search engine.

 This post is not an ad; I'm just a happy customer.
-And I'll gladly pay for products I like, and actively hope others support these products, too, so that the companies that make them can survive.
+And I'll gladly pay for products I like and actively hope others support these products, too, so that the companies that make them can survive.

 With that said, let's kick things off with a little background on *Internet Search* as it exists today.

 ## Wow, Google Search *sucks*
 It may be easy to miss, but [Google Search is dying](https://dkb.blog/p/google-search-is-dying).
-Search results are dominated by ads SEO-optimized junk.
+Search results are dominated by ads and SEO-optimized junk.
 More and more, people append words like "reddit" to the end of their search to try and bubble up any semblance of a useful response.

 According to the author above blog post (with whom I agree): "serving ads creates misaligned incentives for search engines."
 It's impossible to both provide the best search results *and* try to optimize for the highest amount of ad-clicks.
 And if you're a public company with an ad-based business model, you are *legally required* to optimize for the latter.
 Ads *inherently* create misaligned incentives.